Advising & Registration

 UIC Schedule of Classes

-New students can access my.uic.edu to view courses offered for the current term, the time/days the class will meet, and the CRN (course reference number) needed to enroll in the course.
+Students can review all courses for the upcoming term once registration opens at my.uic.edu.
 Course enrollment is initiated by the student using the my.uic.edu portal.
 Students can add and drop courses themselves through the first two weeks of the Fall or Spring term (and during the first week of the Summer term).
 After this period, students will need to contact the MSCS Graduate Studies office for forms needed to initiate any further schedule changes.

 Refer to the Graduate Catalog to check on policies that govern your program enrollment and specific degree.
-Contact the MSCS Graduate Studies office is additional guidance or particular forms are needed.
+Contact the MSCS Graduate Studies office if additional guidance or particular forms are needed.

 MSCS Graduate Student Handbook